2016 shooting of Baton Rouge police officers: Background

-Shooting
+Attack

-Map of area around Airline Highway near I-12.
+Map of area around Airline Highway near I-12:

 Hammond Aire Plaza, where Long began the shooting sometime before 8:40 a.m.

 The area around B-Quik convenience store and Hair Crown Beauty Supply where Long shot six police officers, killing three, until he was shot and killed by SWAT at 8:48 a.m.

 The Baton Rouge Police Department headquarters, where protests in response to the police killing of Alton Sterling took place in the weeks prior to the shooting by Long.

 Long arrived at Hammond Aire Plaza, a shopping complex on Airline Highway, sometime before 8:40 a.m.
 CT and began scouting the area in search of police officers.
 He first spotted a police patrol vehicle parked at a B-Quik convenience store; it belonged to a sheriff's deputy who was working security in the area.
 Long parked his vehicle behind an adjacent building, got out, and prepared to shoot, but found that the vehicle was empty.
 He then drove north and noticed a police officer washing his vehicle a short distance away, but the officer left before Long could get close.

 By 8:40 a.m., police received a call about a suspicious person carrying a rifle near the plaza.
 However, due to Louisiana's open carry law at the time, the potential threat of Long was downplayed, with one dispatcher describing him as a "subject walking with a coat and an assault rifle."
 Authorities were going to question him and had no probable cause to take him into custody.

 When officers arrived at the scene, they found Long clad in black and wearing a face mask behind the Hair Crown Beauty Supply store on the 9600 block of Airline Highway.
 Shots were reportedly fired two minutes later.
 Another two minutes afterwards, there were reports that officers were down.